Don’t re-use passwords; that would be stupid.

 …I’m KIDDING; it’s a clusterfuck.

-1password: Closed source, so who knows if it works?
+1password: (Mac/Windows/iOs/Android) Closed source, so who knows if it works?
 At least it’s Canadian, so they probably have slightly different security channels they are required to syphon your stuff into.
-1password for mac and windows and iOs and android.
 Linux users are politely advised to get fucked.
 Shiny.

 dashlane: seems to be more or less the same as 1password, but French (?).

-pass is the unixiest thing here; it GPG-encrypts everything in text files.
+pass (aka zx2c4 pass) is the unixiest thing here; it GPG-encrypts everything in text files.
 There are plugins for its friendly open format for various browsers.